Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pWwXk0cJ9Fk.md

 ### Transcript

-> all right sewage pipes too uh maybe yeah that's that's gonna be after the toilet update for sure
+> all right sewage pipes too, maybe yeah that's that's gonna be after the toilet update for sure